 Now you might think because you great neighbours and you get on really well with, it doesn’t matter that much whether you’re either side of the line a little, BUT IT DOES, I’ll tell you why!
 Your neighbour might be forced to sell unexpectedly later on and the new owners want the fence in exactly the right spot.
 It’s much harder to move a fence than to build it right in the first place, even though it my require you to hire a surveyor.

-So when considering you fence remember it has to serve two purposes, It has to provide the level of privacy you desire, it has to define your boundary and it has to suite your landscape theme (look good and blend in).
+So when considering you fence remember it has to serve three purposes, It has to provide the level of privacy you desire, it has to define your boundary and it has to suite your landscape theme (look good and blend in).

 Often it’s a good idea to take a drive around or when you are out and about, take notice of the fences people have installed, you might find one that appeals to you.